seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 ## Introduction

 Since its re-introduction by @Pratt, Full-waveform inversion (FWI) has gained a lot of attention in geophysical exploration because of its ability to build high resolution velocity models more or less automatically in areas of complex geology.
 While there is an extensive and growing literature on this topic, publications focus mostly on technical aspects, making this topic inaccessible for a broader audience due to the lack of simple introductory resources for geophysical newcomers.
 This is part one of two tutorials that attempt to provide an introduction and software to help people getting started.
-We hope to accomplish this by providing a hands-on walkthrough of FWI using Devito [@lange2016dtg], a compiler for a domain-specific language (DSL) that automatically generates code for time-domain finite differences.
+We hope to accomplish this by providing a hands-on walkthrough of FWI using Devito [@lange2016dtg], a system based on domain specific languages that automatically generates code for time-domain finite differences.
 In this capacity, Devito provides a concise and straightforward computational framework for discretizing wave equations, which underlie all FWI frameworks.
 We will show that it generates verifiable executable code at run time for wave propagators associated with forward and adjoint wave equations.
 Devito releases the user from recurrent and time-consuming coding of performant time-stepping codes and allows to concentrate on the geophysics of the problem rather than on low-level implementation details of wave-equation simulators.
 This tutorial covers the conventional adjoint-state formulation of full-waveform tomography [@Tomo] that underlies most of the current methods referred to as full-waveform inversion.
 While other formulations have been developed to improve the convergence properties of FWI, we will concentrate on the standard formulation that relies on the combination of a forward/adjoint pair of propagators and a correlation-based gradient.

 Full-waveform inversion tries to iteratively minimize the difference between data that was acquired in a seismic survey and synthetic data that is generated from a wave simulator with an estimated model of the subsurface.
 As such, each FWI framework essentially consists of a wave simulator for forward modeling the predicted data and an adjoint simulator for calculating a model update from the data misfit.
 The first part of this tutorial is dedicated to the forward modeling part and demonstrates how to discretize and implement the acoustic wave equation using Devito.
 This tutorial is accompanied by a Jupyter notebook - **`forward_modeling.ipynb`** -, in which we describe how to simulate synthetic data for a specified source and receiver setup and how to save the corresponding wavefields and shot records.
 In part two of this series, we will address how to calculate model updates, i.e. gradients of the FWI objective function, via adjoint modeling and part three will demonstrate how to use the gradient as part of an optimization framework for inverting an unknown velocity model.

+Installation instructions for Devito are detailed at the end of the paper and required to execute the notebook.

 ## Wave simulations for inversion